zorrowang/LeetCode/README.md

 ### Notes

-- I use LintCode as the supplement of LintCode for the locked questions.
+- I use LintCode as the supplement of LeetCode for the locked questions.
-- I skip the `hard` math questions, since it is almost impossible to see them in an interview.
+- I usually skip the `hard` math questions, since it is almost impossible to see them in a real interview.

 ### Easy Questions